kulikoleh/Practical-Machine-Learning-Course-Project-/README.md

-# Practical-Machine-Learning-Course-Project-
+# Practical Machine Learning (Course Project)
-Prediction Assignment Writeup from Coursera
+Project for the class Practical Machine Learning in Coursera